Understanding Endoscopy:

 Your doctor’s office will inform you how to prepare for your exam.
 If you have any questions regarding your preparation, you should contact your doctor.

-A nurse anesthetist or anesthesiologist will give you medication through a vein to make you relaxed and sleepy.
-The procedure usually takes 15 to 30 minutes.
+A board certified anesthetist will give you medication through a vein to make you relaxed and sleepy.
 It is necessary for your doctor to use air to expand your colon during your procedure.
 As a result, you may feel distended and full.
 It is normal to pass air after your colonoscopy.
 This will help to relieve the gas pains you may experience.
-Recovery time is approximately 30 minutes to 1 hour.

 You must have a responsible person drive you home after your procedure.
 You may not walk, take a taxi, bus, or any other form of public transportation.